jackrabbithanna/gnollama/README.md

 Select "New Chat" to create a new chat tab using /api/chat with previous messages so context is preserved.

-Support saving chats between sessions and a list of chats in a sidebar.
+Support saving chats and their options between sessions and a list of chats in a sidebar.

 Both tab types support selecting multiple images to pass to the model.